realizehit/client-ws.js/README.md

-# realizehit-websocket-js-client
+# realizehit-socket-js-client

-realizehit websocket client for Javascript
+realizehit socket client for Javascript

 NOTE: can be used on *nodejs*, *io.js* and *browsers*.